gordon-cs/gordon-360-api/README.md

 `api/news/new` Gets every student news entry that has been accepted, has not expired (as described above), and is new since 10am on the day before.

+`api/news/personal-unapproved` Gets all of the unexpired and unapproved news submissions by the authenticated user

+##### POST

+`api/news` Submits a news item into the database (initally unapproved)

 ## API Testing

 ### Introduction